 Welcome to the H. Furlong Baldwin Library at the Maryland Center for History and Culture.
 Whether you are conducting scholarly research, delving into your family history, or simply looking to learn more about Maryland people, places, and events, we have an incredible collection of primary and secondary source materials waiting for you.

-General Collections include reference and history books, microfilm, and genealogical resources.
+Main Reading Room Collections include reference and history books, microfilm, and genealogical resources.

 Special Collections include manuscripts, photographs, rare books and pamphlets, maps, and other archival materials.